nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 The  `Logger`  for a class can be obtained using  `AniLogger.getAniLogger(Class)`  which will log messages according to the specified logging level.

 We use the following log levels:
-*   `Level.SEVERE` : A critical failure, which prevents normal execution of the program.
+*   `Level.SEVERE` A critical failure, which prevents normal execution of the program.
-*   `Level.WARNING`: Indicates a potential problem, but can proceed with caution.
+*   `Level.WARNING`Indicates a potential problem, but can proceed with caution.
-*   `Level.INFO`: General noteworthy information of the program.
+*   `Level.INFO` General noteworthy information of the program.

 <br/>